rivie13/CyberCrawler_basic_tower_defense_demo/cybercrawler_basictowerdefense/TESTING_DOCUMENTATION.md

 ## IMPORTANT: Coverage and Test Execution Guidance

-### GUT Coverage and Test Validation: Editor vs Command Line
+### GUT Coverage and Test Validation: Editor and Command Line

-**Code coverage and coverage validation will NOT work reliably when running GUT from the Godot editor.**
+**✅ UPDATE: Code coverage DOES work reliably in both the Godot editor and command line.**

-- The Godot editor (and the GUT plugin) may preload scripts before the pre-run hook runs, which prevents the coverage system from instrumenting scripts.
-This results in 0% coverage for most or all files, even if tests pass.
-- This is a known limitation of Godot and GUT.
-See the [GUT documentation](https://gut.readthedocs.io/en/v9.4.0/Quick-Start.html) for more details.

-**To get accurate coverage and enforce coverage requirements, ALWAYS run tests from the command line:**
+Our coverage system with pre/post-run hooks works correctly in both environments:

+BUTTTTT you may need to delete the .godot folder in the project directory (in the godot part of the directory in file explorer) and launch the project again to get the coverage to work properly. somehow that worked for me....

+### Running Tests in the Godot Editor
+- **Coverage tracking works** - The GUT panel shows accurate coverage results
+- **Use for development** - Quick feedback during test development and debugging
+- **Coverage validation works** - Pre/post-run hooks enforce coverage requirements
+- **Visual interface** - Easy to run individual tests or test groups

+### Running Tests from Command Line
 ```powershell
 cd "C:\Users\rivie\CursorProjects\CyberCrawler_basic_tower_defense_demo\cybercrawler_basictowerdefense";
 & "C:\Program Files\Godot\Godot_v4.4.1-stable_win64_console.exe" --headless --script addons/gut/gut_cmdln.gd -gtest=tests/unit/ -gexit
 ```

-- This ensures the pre-run hook instruments all scripts before any are loaded, so coverage is tracked correctly.
-- The CI pipeline is configured to use this command for all automated test and coverage validation.

-### Running Tests in the Editor
-- You can run tests in the Godot editor for quick feedback, but **ignore the coverage results** shown in the editor.
-- Use the command line for any test runs where coverage or coverage validation matters (e.g., before PRs, for CI, for release readiness).
+- **Use for CI/CD** - Automated testing and coverage validation
+- **Batch execution** - Run all tests without manual intervention
+- **Consistent environment** - Matches production CI environment

 ---